If you are invited to speak on a panel and think you can just “wing it” …think again.

 Almost everyone is aware that a formal presentation requires preparation and rehearsal, but it’s easy to forget that “doing your homework” can ensure your success in any speaking situation, including a panel discussion.
 As a panelist – if you want the audience to understand and appreciate your ideas and information – organize your thoughts and understand your strategy well in advance of joining your fellow panelists on stage.

-My friend and colleague Rob Biesenbach shares these strategies to help you prepare to be a panelist:
+My friend and colleague Rob Biesenbach offers these strategies to help you prepare to be a star panelist:

 7 Tips to Take Your Panel Discussion from Terrible to Terrific